 If your online mattress store doesn’t have this option, you could end up with an unsuitable mattress.

 Ensure your retailer also offers free delivery and free return.
 Avoid online retailers who do not offer at least a 100-night trial with free delivery and easy returns.
 If a finance option is available, it will allow you to pay for the perfect mattress in increments, making it a lot more affordable.

 Step 3: Enjoy and test your mattress

 Your new mattress is meant to be enjoyed, it’s meant to bring you comfort and restful sleep.
-If your new mattress is unsuitable, avoid any disputes by returning it within the free trial.
+If your new mattress is unsuitable, avoid any disputes by returning it within the trial.